6 Things We Love About the 2022 Chevy Colorado

 2. The Trail Boss package can be ideal for your midsize truck

 If you don’t want to go all the way to the ZR2 model, you can add the Trail Boss package to either the LT or Z71 versions of the Colorado.
-According to Car and Driver, this package is a dealer-installed option that gives you:
+This package is a dealer-installed option that gives you:

 - Leveling kit